SandyYuan/astro-rag/README.md

 ## Dependencies

 - LangChain for RAG implementation
-- OpenAI for embeddings and language model
+- Google Generative AI for embeddings and language model
 - FAISS for vector storage
 - FastAPI for web application
 - Scholarly for paper collection

 ## Notes

-- The system requires an OpenAI API key with access to embedding and language models
+- The system requires a Google API key with access to Gemini models
 - Paper collection may be limited by API rate limits
 - For educational and research purposes only